Radovljica Swing Festival

 This year, our dance workshops focus on both depth and variety, helping you refine the quality of movement while embracing new styles and experiences.
 And the best part?
 You’ll be learning from the heart and soul of our swing dance community—the incredible teachers from Slovenian dance schools whose knowledge and energy shape our vibrant scene.

 With this approach, we’re strengthening connections, creating a space where schools, dancers, and swing enthusiasts come together to share, inspire, and evolve.
 Whether you want to refine your technique, try something new, or simply immerse yourself in the joy of dance, Shake the Change festival is your place to move, groove, and celebrate!
+This year’s focus will be on Lindy Hop and Solo Jazz.

 3 class levels